-The dual between Sugriva and Vali ensued for the second time (next day after the first dual) and this time Rama struck Vali with an arrow.
+The duel between Sugriva and Vali ensued for the second time (next day after the first duel) and this time Rama struck Vali with an arrow.

 (pages 111-112 of The Historic Rama for details) that may refer to a solar eclipse.

 Voyager 4.5 simulation for 22 September 12210 BCE shows early morning solar eclipse that was over by noon.

 Valmiki Ramayana alludes to numerous astronomy references and analogies for this day.
 These are good examples of corroborative evidence.
 These, by themselves, individually or together, do not prove, do not establish, do not claim for the occurrence of solar eclipse on this day.
 However, if someone postulates (or proposes based on independent evidence) occurrence of solar eclipse on that day, such evidence provides supports for such conjecture (or a guess).

 Corroboration is all we have.
 Corroboration only achieves what is described above.
 It does not prove anything.
 In fact we can not prove anything.
 We can only corroborate.

 (1) Valmiki Ramayana compares Sugriva who was fighting with creeper (Gajapushpi) around his neck, second time around with the sun adorned with galaxy of stars in the sky.